HGGM-LIM/limtools/README.md

 presses the 'q' key, the plot stops updating in case a screenshot needs to be taken.
 When the 'q' key is pressed again, the live updating resumes.

+## Dynamic to Results

+Creates a text table with the contents of the dynamic image, one voxel per row, with the different frames in columns.

 ## Mask Dynamic Image

 Applies a static mask to a dynamic image (with frames).
 All the pixels that